Zhovkva: World War II and recent times

 In 1939, following the Soviet invasion of Poland, Żółkiew, together with the rest of Poland's Kresy Wschodnie, was occupied by the Soviet Union.
 The Soviets destroyed the statue of King John III Sobieski, located in front of the town hall and the statue of the city founder hetman Stanisław Żółkiewski, located in the park.
 In June 1941, the Soviets executed 34 people, Ukrainians and Poles, in a prison organized in the former Żółkiewski castle, as part of the NKVD prisoner massacres.
 A few people managed to escape the massacre, including a German prisoner of war.

-From 1941 to 1944 Zhovkva was occupied by Germany.
+From 1941 to 1944, Zhovkva was occupied by Germany.
 At the beginning of the occupation, Jews numbered around 4500 and were almost half the town's population.
-Less than 100 Jews survived the Holocaust.
+Fewer than 100 of the city's Jews survived the Holocaust.
 In 1942, Germans, assisted by Ukrainian police, deported 3,200 Jews to the Belzec extermination camp.
 Many others were killed by Germans, assisted by Ukrainian police, in the vicinity of the city, and the rest were taken to the Janowska concentration camp.
 The synagogue was blown up by the Nazis in 1941, leaving only the outside walls.
 In 2000, the building was declared one of the world's most endangered sites by the World Monuments Fund.
 A restoration campaign began in 2001, supported by WMF's Jewish Heritage Program and other sources, which is ongoing.

-From July 1944 it was occupied by the Soviets again and in 1945 it was annexed by the Soviet Union.
-It became a part of Ukrainian Soviet Socialist Republic in 1944.
+From July 1944, it was occupied by the Soviets again and in 1945 it was annexed by the Soviet Union.
+It became a part of Ukrainian SSR within the USSR in 1944.
 As a result of the actions of both the Ukrainian nationalists of the UPA and the Soviets, almost all Poles left the city in 1944–1946.
-In 1951 the town was renamed Nesterov after the World War I aviator Pyotr Nesterov who became the first to perform aerial ramming in the history of aviation near Zhovkva in 1914.
-The name Zhovkva, which is the Ukrainian version of the historic Polish name, was restored in 1992, after Ukraine became independent of the Soviet Union.
+In 1951, the town was renamed Nesterov after the Russian World War I aviator Pyotr Nesterov who became the first to perform aerial ramming in the history of aviation near Zhovkva in 1914.
+The name Zhovkva, which is the Ukrainian version of the historic Polish name, was restored in 1992, after Ukraine became independent from the Soviet Union.

 Until 18 July 2020, Zhovkva was the administrative center of Zhovkva Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Zhovkva Raion was merged into Lviv Raion.

+Population

+Language

+Distribution of the population by native language according to the 2001 census: